casper-network/docs-archive/workflow/querying.rst

 Querying the Network
 ====================

-The Casper node supports queries for users and developers to gain obtain information stored on the blockchain.
+The Casper node supports queries for users and developers to obtain information stored on the blockchain.
 When sending a query it is important to note that the request will be routed to a single node in the network.

 This document assumes: